 Even with the coronavirus pandemic wreaking havoc on the economy, home sales are going strong.
 Maybe you've discovered just how small your house is when you are stuck in it every day?
 Or you want to flee apartment living for something with a little more space inside and out?

-The good news is the best mortgage lenders don’t have to only do business in-person.
-Some traditional banks, credit unions, and financial institutions with brick-and-mortar branches offer great online mortgages and there are many online lenders who are available to offer their services.
+The good news is the best mortgage lenders don’t have to only do business in person.
+Some traditional banks, credit unions, and financial institutions with brick-and-mortar branches offer great online mortgages and many online lenders are available to offer their services.
 We're focusing on different lenders providing loan products online.

 The best online lenders make it easy for lenders to apply for a mortgage and upload documents and track the loan process on an app or website that’s mobile-friendly.
 Here are 10 of the best online mortgage companies that we’ve found.

 Rocket Mortgage is owned by Quicken Loans, which sets the rates, fees, and other conditions of the loan options it offers and approves as underwriters.
 Quicken Loans is the lender, and it makes home loans under its name too.

 Somehow, the interest rates that Rocket Mortgage shows on its websites differ from the ones Quicken Loans shows on its homepage.
 The Rocket Mortgage rates are a little lower.

 Quicken has done a good job turning Rocket Mortgage into one of the best mobile application processes around.
 The mortgage loan application process is seamless and quickly moves customers from one step to the next.